By David Joel Miller.

 14. Embrace your differences.

-We know our friends are different and we liked than because of those differences.
+We know our friends are different and we liked them because of those differences.
 Learn to celebrate the ways in which you are different from others.
 Stop wishing you were just like everyone else.
 Improve the things you can, accept the things you can’t.

 Want to sign up for my mailing list?